 Along with the Mishipeshu and the Caribou Panel (Face IX), this panel had the greatest number of “readable” images – i.e. ones with solid colours and precise shapes.
 Of course, what they mean and how – if at all – they relate to each other are other issues that won’t be resolved any time soon!

 The white crosses were certainly a novelty.
 In fact, they were the first pictographs we have seen painted in white.
 Dewdney writes: “The white crosses… display the only white outside of the Namakan site.”

-The first image below is an overview of the panel; it is followed by others which focus more closely on various sections of the overall rock face.
-For some reason, Dewdney chose not to include in his sketch the bottom half of the panel.
-This included the white crosses that he made reference to.
+The first image below is an overview of the panel; it is followed by others that focus more closely on various sections of the overall rock face.
+For some reason, Dewdney does not include the bottom half of the panel in his sketch.
+This includes the distinct white crosses that he makes reference to.

-A small bear figure can be seen on the right of the rock face e below; the other red “markings” may just be exposed red granite.
+A small bear figure can be seen on the right of the rock face e below; the other red “markings” may be exposed red granite.
 We couldn’t decide.

 Our GPS track tells us that we only spent 35 minutes paddling Fairy Point from south to north!
-Strange because it felt much longer and more like we had stepped out of time completely!
+Strange because it felt much longer and more like we had stepped out of time altogether!

-And an added bonus – as the afternoon turned into evening we were treated to the view of Fairy Point glowing as the setting sun lit it up.
-Had we been more on the ball we would have paddled back over there for some “Golden Hour” shots of the pictographs.
-It would have given us a chance to see some of the many panels and rock images that escaped our view.
+As an added bonus – as the afternoon turned into the evening, we were treated to the view of Fairy Point glowing as the setting sun lit it up.
+Had we been more on the ball, we would have paddled back over there for some “Golden Hour” shots of the pictographs.
+It would have allowed us to see some of the many panels and rock images that escaped our view.

 More Info On Fairy Point:

-Where To Next?
+Where To Next For Pictographs?